 Little League® has pioneered a unique forum for field leaders to give voice and authoritative sanction to representation.
 This forum is the Little League International Congress, first launched in 1956.
 The purpose of the International Congress is to chart the course of the world’s largest organized youth baseball and softball program.
 More than a thousand Little League volunteers from around the globe attend the Little League International Congress, held once every four years.

-The delegates, and their assistant district administrators, meet in round table discussions, making any necessary changes in the proposed amendments, then vote on the changes on the final day of the Congress.
+The delegates, and their Assistant District Administrators, are educated on initiatives, opportunities, and potential future rule and regulation changes.
+From there, they are provided the opportunity to then offer any necessary changes in the proposed amendments, before eventually voting on the changes following the conclusion of Congress.
 A two-thirds vote is required for passage.
 Those amendments receiving the necessary vote are then presented to the International Board of Directors for final approval.

 Little League® International Congress Sites